 A total of sixty (60) credit hours will be required for graduation.

 Required courses will make up forty-three (43) credit hours.
-Students will be required to take an additional seventeen (17) credit hours in electives, independent/specialty study, or additional applied research to complete the sixty (60) credit hour program.
+Students will be required to take an additional seventeen (17) credit hours in electives, independent/specialty study to complete the sixty (60) credit hour program.